Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/04-faceplate-all-together.md

 1. Place the vial holder on top of the faceplate piece.
 The flat cable should follow the <Highlight color={colors.red}>arrow on the faceplate</Highlight>.
 2. Holding it together, finish screwing the bottom of the faceplate. **Do not overtighten**.
-	*	Screws should enter the square nuts you placed into the vial holder.
+	*	The Screws will enter the square nuts you placed into the vial holder.

 </AssemblyInstructionBlock>